hachahoud/100-days-of-code/log.md

 Day 16.
 **Today's progress**: had to restart the project to make Custom User -which I just learn how to configure- and figured out how to work with widgets.
 I also learned that there are more than one way to work with forms in django.
 I feel tired now, tomorrow I'll work more on the forms in my project.

+Day 17.
+**Today's progress**: I continued with the project today, building templates and forms.